 8. Be a “defensive driver.”
 Don’t tailgate—DMV.org recommends keeping at one car length between you and the car ahead of you at slower speeds, and greater space when traveling faster.
 When driving in hazardous weather conditions, allow even more space and slow down to below the posted speed limit.
 If you’re being tailgated, allow the vehicle to pass you or if necessary, pull off the road.
 Don’t jam on the brakes or engage in other aggressive acts.

 WHN TIP – The 3-Second Rule: Not sure if you’re too close to the vehicle in front of you?
 The 3-second rule is a good one to follow: first, pick a fixed object on the road ahead, then when the vehicle in front of you passes that object, start counting (one thousand one, one thousand two, one thousand three).
 If you reach the object before you finish counting, you need to slow down.

-Prepare for seasonal changes.
+9. Prepare for seasonal changes.
 If you learned to drive in the spring, the icy road conditions the following winter may catch you unawares.
 Get some winter driving experience under your belt by having your parent or another trusted adult take you to a vacant parking lot, ideally one that hasn’t been cleared of snow and ice, so you can practice driving, turning, and stopping in the snow.
 Driving in rain?
 Watch out for slick roads that can make your car hydroplane, If it happens, don’t slam on the brakes.
 Take your foot off the accelerator and keep the steering wheel in place, and let your car coast until you get traction again.
-(Watch this ABC News YouTube video that shows what to do when hydroplaning occurs.)
+(Watch What to do If you hydroplane for more tips.)